01 Feb Egg Recipes: 3 New Ways to Eat Eggs

 These are like single-portion fritattas.
 Try making them for Sunday brunch and then keeping them in the fridge for week day breakfasts or work lunches.

 There are all manner of things you can thrown into your egg cups.
-Try:

-Smoked salmon and tenderstem broccoli (steam and chop first)
+Smoked salmon and tenderstem broccoli (steam and chop first).

-Sun dried tomato and olive
+Sun dried tomato and olive.

-Leftovers lurking in your fridge!
+Leftovers lurking in your fridge.

 Not as complicated to make as the name would suggest!
 Shakshuka is basically eggs poached in tomato sauce.

-SCRAMBLED EGG SALAD
+POACHED EGG SALAD

 Many of us were brought up on sweet cereals and toasts for breakfast, but savoury options are often more nutritious and filling.
 Salad might seem like a strange thing to eat for breakfast, but a milder salad works well for a later breakfast / brunch.